Skip to content

 - name: HOUSEKEEPING

-- name: JTSIM_BROADCAST # If no table name given it will use the orignal name
+- name: IRRADIANCE # If no table name given it will use the orignal name

 Note

-if a folder is given all fits files under this folder will be taken for upload.
+if a folder is given all fits files under this folder will be taken recursively for upload.

 Check if the right files are taken